Umbraco migration

 A note on packages

-uSync, Contentment, SEO Toolkit, the various form packages, half of them have built-in equivalents in a modern stack.
-The other half were workarounds for backoffice limitations.
-We list every installed package at the audit stage and decide which ones translate, which ones get dropped, and which ones need a small custom service.
+uSync, Contentment, SEO Toolkit and whatever handles your forms each need their own decision.
+Some have a direct equivalent built into a headless CMS.
+Some only exist to work around the backoffice and stop being needed the moment the backoffice does.
+We list every installed package at the audit stage and tell you which ones translate, which ones get dropped, and which ones need a small custom service.

 Umbraco migrations vary in scope.
 A 60-page corporate site with two languages and a clean Document Type structure is one thing.
 A large-scale corporate site with a decade of property editor sprawl, custom packages, and grid content is another.
 The ranges below are where typical projects land.
 Once we scope yours, you get a fixed quote.